• Skip to primary navigation

 • 💬 Comments

-• - It's healthy: unlike the usual chicken coconut soup, this Chinese recipe uses coconut water instead of coconut milk or cream, so it has less fat.
+2. Healthy: Unlike the usual chicken coconut soup, coconut water is used instead of coconut milk or cream, so it has less fat.
+The ginger is a flu-busting healthy ingredient.
+Tastier and more nutritious than anything from the Thai restaurant.

-Tip: If you like soupy noodles, you may also be interested in this quick and easy Chinese vegan wonton soup recipe that's ready in 20 minutes but doesn't need shop bought stock/ stock powder/ bouillon cubes etc.
+Tip: If you like soup, you may also be interested in this quick and easy Chinese vegan wonton soup recipe that's ready in 20 minutes but doesn't need shop bought stock/ stock powder/ bouillon cubes!

 Ingredients

-The main ingredients in this light Chinese lemongrass chicken soup are:
+The main ingredients in this light Asian lemongrass chicken soup are:

-• In UK and Singapore, you can't buy 1 or 2 stalks of lemongrass but need a whole bunch.
-Pop them in a glass of water to keep them fresh for a long time- they'll grow roots, and when you cut off the tops, you can plant the bottom 2-3 inches to get yourself a new lemongrass!
-If you've problems using up your lemongrass stash, try these Asian lemongrass recipes.
+• lemon grass: If you can't buy 1- 2 stalks of fresh lemongrass and only a whole bunch, pop the extra in a glass of water to keep them fresh for a long time.
+They'll grow roots, and when you cut off the tops, you can plant the bottom 2-3 inches to get yourself a new lemongrass!
+(If you've problems using up your lemongrass stalks, try these Asian lemongrass recipes.)
+I have not tried the Asian soup recipe with lemongrass paste.

-• Substitute: soy sauce (please use fish sauce if you can find it- it is much better with the tropical aromas of this recipe)
+• fish sauce: in a pinch, use light soy sauce, but not sweet soy sauce of dark soy sauce.
+However, please use fish sauce if you can find it- it is much better with the tropical aromas of this recipe!

-7. Optional: green onion or toasted dried shrimp as garnish
+• Optional: green onion, fresh cilantro or toasted dried shrimp as garnish

 No sugar added agar agar jelly presented in a coconut husk